11 Writing Contests for High School Students with Cash Awards

 4. The Adroit Prizes for Poetry and Prose

 Submissions may include up to six poems (maximum of ten pages single-spaced) and/or up to three works of prose (combined word limit of 3,500 words).
-Students may submit excerpts of longer works if they choose.
+Students may submit excerpts of longer pieces if they choose.

-Simultaneous submissions are also accepted, as long as students acknowledge in their cover letter that the work has been submitted elsewhere.
-Students may only submit one work per genre, per year, but they may submit entries to both the poetry and prose categories in a given year.
+Simultaneous submissions are also accepted as long as students acknowledge in their cover letter that the work has been submitted elsewhere.
+Students may only submit one work per genre, per year, but they can submit entries to the poetry and prose categories in a given year.
+The submission fee is $13, but students can fill out a form if they need financial assistance.

 All submissions will be considered for publication in the Adroit Journal, and winners will be awarded $200.